ZoneAlarm Pro logo – firewall and antivirus from Check Point for Windows

 Updates and maintenance

-The program updates automatically in the background with new virus definitions and security improvements.
-That’s crucial at a time when new threats appear constantly, and here ZoneAlarm delivers as expected.
+The program updates automatically in the background with new virus definitions and security enhancements.
+That’s crucial at a time when new threats appear constantly, and ZoneAlarm performs as expected here.

-We experienced no issues with updates during testing, and the program didn’t require restarts unnecessarily often.
+We experienced no issues with updates during testing, and the program didn’t require restarts more often than necessary.

-ZoneAlarm Pro is offered as a 30-day free trial.
-During the trial you have access to almost all features, giving you a realistic impression of the product.
+ZoneAlarm Pro is offered as a free 30-day trial.
+During the trial you have access to nearly all features, which gives a realistic impression of the product.

-After the trial, a paid subscription is required to continue using the software.
-That makes ZoneAlarm Pro less appealing if you’re only looking for free protection, but more relevant if you want advanced firewall control.
+After the trial, a paid subscription is required to continue using it.
+That makes ZoneAlarm Pro less attractive if you only want free security, but more relevant if you’re looking for advanced firewall control.

 Alternatives to ZoneAlarm Pro

-If you’re considering alternatives, there are several strong competitors.
-Norton and Bitdefender are among the most popular comprehensive security suites in the U.S., while AVG and Avira are good choices if price matters more.
+If you’re considering alternatives, there are several strong contenders.
+Norton and Bitdefender are among the most populære komplette sikkerhedspakker in the United States, while AVG and Avira are solid picks if price matters more.

-ZoneAlarm Pro primarily sets itself apart with its firewall—not its antivirus alone.
+ZoneAlarm Pro primarily stands out for its firewall—not its antivirus alone.

 Platforms and availability

 ZoneAlarm Pro is only available for Windows.
-The program doesn’t support macOS, so Mac users should look to alternatives like Avira or Bitdefender for Mac.
+It doesn’t support macOS, so Mac users should look at alternatives like Avira or Bitdefender for Mac.

-A solution for users who want more control over their network
+A solution for users who want more control over the network

-ZoneAlarm Pro is best suited for users who want a strong firewall and granular control over network traffic.
+ZoneAlarm Pro is designed for users who want a strong firewall and granular control over network traffic.
 The antivirus component is solid but not market-leading, and the program’s strength clearly lies in its firewall technology.

-For everyday users, the program may feel a bit more technical than modern “one-click” security suites, but that can be an advantage for those who want insight and control.
+For the average user, it may feel a bit more technical than today’s one-click security suites, but that can be an advantage if you want insight and control.

 Reviewer’s rating with pros and cons, and user ratings

-ZoneAlarm Pro still delivers one of the most competent firewalls on the market, but the antivirus component and extra features lag a bit behind the top competitors.
+ZoneAlarm Pro still delivers one of the most capable firewalls on the market, but the antivirus component and the extra features lag a bit behind the top competitors.

 Pros